Zanskar Valley, when someone hears about this place, the only thing that usually comes to mind is the Chadar trek (a frozen river trek).

 Other options include Changthang restaurant, Cafe Ale Yato & Karsha Chamling.

-The roads to Zanskar are open from May till mid-October as BRO clears all the passes, allowing vehicle movement to Zanskar from Leh, Srinagar & Manali.
+The roads to Zanskar are open from May till mid-October as BRO clears all the passes, allowing vehicle movement from Leh, Srinagar & Manali.

-Our Recommendation: Visit Zanskar in August or September, as the weather is pleasant, everything is open, and the chances of road closures are next to none; during these months, many people travel to Zanskar, so the chances of getting shared rides are also excellent.
+Our Recommendation: Visit Zanskar in August or September, as the weather is pleasant & clear to explore the Zanskar mountain range, everything is open, and the chances of road closures are next to none; during these months, many people travel to Zanskar, so the chances of getting shared rides are also excellent.

 If your trip is for around five days & four nights, you can expect to pay around INR 15000 – INR 18000 per person.